-Visiting Greece is a gastronomical experience!
+Eating in Greece is a big part of your travel to our country.
+Visiting Greece must be a gastronomical experience!
 You must know what, when and how to eat the best of Greek specialties!
 If you are planning a trip to Greece or Athens then you must get a full local experience.
 This is a small guide about eating is Greece for all of you that are interested not only in Archaeology, Sun and Sea!
 There are several must do and some don’t, follow them and prepare yourself for an unforgettable Experience in Greece!

 Eating in Greece, The Street Food

 I think that it is the most famous food in Greece.
 You can find it literally everywhere.
 In every corner there is a shop that sells Souvlaki.
 This is the Absolut Greek Street food, the King of Food in Greece and extremely famous all over the world!
 If you are a heavy eater try to buy two souvlakia and you will be very full!
 With gyros (pork or chicken) with meat on stick (chicken, pork or Beef).
 You can even find it with lamb or with mushrooms or halloumi cheese if you are a vegetarian!